rikedyp/documentation/release-notes/docs/interoperability.md

 | `⍤` | `⎕U2364` | _atop_/_rank_ operator|
 | `⍥` | `⎕U2365` | _over_ operator |

-In both Unicode and Classic editions, the _variant_ operator can also be represented by `⎕OPT`.
+In both Unicode and Classic editions, `⎕OPT` can be used instead of the _variant_ operator.

-Any further glyphs that are introduced to Dyalog will also have `⎕Uxxxx` equivalents in the Classic edition.
+Any further glyphs that are introduced to Dyalog and are not already part of `⎕AV` will also have `⎕Uxxxx` representations in the Classic edition.

+Any workspace can be opened in either edition; the appropriate representation for the edition will automatically be applied.

+Classic edition: `⎕FIX`, `Link`, `SALT`, and Editor automatically translate Unicode glyphs as required.
+.

 ### Component Files